MCPEAbdu77/MineParty/README.md

-# BlockParty
+# MineParty
-A PocketMine-MP plugin which makes BlockParties possible.
+A PocketMine-MP plugin which makes MineParties possible, an exclusive prison minigame.

 Coming soon.